-I use fMRI, psychophysics and deep neural network modelling to understand how visual processing in healthy human brains allows us to understand the surfaces, materials, shapes, and objects present in an image.
-I’m interested in neural representation, object recognition, and (ultimately) consciousness.
+I use machine learning, psychophysics and fMRI to understand how visual processing in healthy human brains allows us to understand the surfaces, materials, shapes, and objects present in an image.
+I’m interested in neural representation, learning, and (ultimately) consciousness.
 I am also fascinated by the history and philosophy of our attempts to understand perception..

 Object recognition in humans and deep neural networks

-In the past few years, artificial neural networks have finally rivalled human performance in difficult tasks such as recognising objects in cluttered natural images.
-My current research focusses on whether these 'engineering solutions' might solve the problems of vision in similar ways to human brains, and how we can create more biologically realistic models.
+In the past decade, artificial neural networks have finally rivalled human performance in difficult tasks such as recognising objects in cluttered natural images.
+In Cambridge with Nikolaus Kriegeskorte, my postdoc work focussed on whether these 'engineering solutions' might solve the problems of vision in similar ways to human brains, and how we can create more biologically realistic models.

 In my PhD research, I used psycho-physics and population code modelling to explore what visual aftereffects can tell us about the neural encoding of spatial patterns throughout the visual hierarchy, from simple visual stimuli like tilted lines, through inter-mediate shapes, to complex stimuli like faces.

 In particular, many of my studies addressed the question of whether faces are encoded in the brain as individual 'exemplars,' or in terms of how they differ from a special 'norm' such as the average face.

 Storrs, K. R. (2015).
 Are high-level aftereffects perceptual?
 Frontiers in Psychology, 6(157), 1–4.

 Storrs, K. R. & Arnold, D. H. (2017).
 Shape adaptation exaggerates shape differences.
 Journal of Experimental Psychology: Human Perception and Performance, 43(1), 181-191.